Tyrn/wei/the-insider-en.typ

-     The  guests  came in  the  next  morning  - the  Federation  envoy, Mr.
+     The  guests  came in  the  next  morning---the  Federation  envoy, Mr.
 Liddell, Shavash  and his  direct boss,  the finance  minister  Sarjik.
-The finance  minister  was in  really bad shape -  his bald head  shook  and his watery eyes kept running.
+The finance  minister  was in  really bad shape---his bald head  shook  and his watery eyes kept running.
 Shavash  extracted  this  man  from somewhere  in Chakhar province where  he had  been sitting since sovereign Neevik's times.
 Accordingly to  the non-confirmed rumors,  the  finance minister didn't have